-- Secure transport will be established for ELR messages. - Once the trading partner is sending regular test messages for validation, TDH ELR staff will review the messages and provide the trading partner with feedback and a list of errors that should be corrected. - The ELR staff at TDH will check-in regularly with the trading partner by phone or email to discuss issues and ensure progress is being made.
+- Secure transport will be established for batch ELR messages. - Once the trading partner is sending regular test messages for validation, TDH ELR staff will review the batches and provide the trading partner with feedback and a list of errors that should be corrected. - The ELR staff at TDH will check-in regularly with the trading partner by phone or email to discuss issues and ensure progress is being made.
 The trading partner will have up to 4 months to correct all message errors.
-If the test messages are not at a state that TDH can accept within 4 months, the trading partner will be moved back to the end of the queue in order to free up TDH resources to work with other partners engaged in ELR on-boarding. - When all message errors have been corrected, TDH will send the trading partner an official email documenting the completion of the test file validation and discuss the parallel validation process. - There will be on-going parallel validation of messages by the CEDEP Program Subject Matter Experts (SMEs) at TDH.
-During this time, the trading partner will be required to send all lab reports currently being reported on paper or other legacy format to the TDH Central Office.
-The Program SMEs at TDH will validate paper/legacy lab reports and ELR for completeness of ELR messaging to ensure that no paper/legacy lab reports or useful information in them is missing from ELR.
-Once all Programs sign-off, the messages will be deemed production ready.
+If the test batches are not at a state that TDH can accept within 4 months, the trading partner will be moved back to the end of the queue in order to free up TDH resources to work with other partners engaged in ELR on-boarding. - When all message errors have been corrected, TDH will send the trading partner an official email documenting the completion of the test file validation and discuss the parallel validation process. - There will be on-going parallel validation of messages by the CEDEP Program Subject Matter Experts (SMEs) at TDH.
+During this time, the trading partner will be required to send all lab reports currently being reported on paper to the TDH Central Office.
+The Program SMEs at TDH will validate paper lab reports and ELR for completeness of ELR messaging to ensure that no paper lab reports or useful information in them is missing from ELR.
+Once all Programs sign-off, the messages will be deemed production ready. - Near the end of parallel validation, TDH ELR staff will also send a draft TPA with any additional trading partner-specific business rules and with details regarding message transport.
+The TPA will not be finalized and signed until after Production.